30th Apr 2019

 Internally, we train our staff to work with families using an empathy-forward, equity-based approach.
 We know that treating everybody the same doesn’t get them what they need, so we strive to meet the unique needs of every individual.
 As an example, if a parent arrives late to an appointment, we stress the importance of acknowledging that we’re glad they made it, as opposed to emphasizing them being tardy.
 Furthermore, we work to understand and address the factors that led to the delay—many families don’t have their own vehicles, and therefore rely heavily on public transportation.

-Pathways LA is invested in improving Los Angeles by rolling up our sleeves and trying to enact change in every way possible.
-We’re involved with many other programs that promote collaboration and partnership, including First 5 LA’s Best Start and The Los Angeles Promise Zone.
+We are invested in improving Los Angeles by rolling up our sleeves and trying to enact change in every way possible.
+We’re involved with many other programs that promote collaboration and partnership, including First 5 LA’s Best Start program and The Los Angeles Promise Zone.
 We continue to lead conversations on what success looks like for each neighborhood, how to most effectively engage families, and what changes organizations need to make to reach those goals.

 Cross-Sector Collaboration only works with the full participation of the community, so it is imperative that we see increased involvement from community members, schools, local businesses, and other nonprofit organizations to create full system changes across Metropolitan Los Angeles.
 We invite you to join us in this effort.